Types of Policies

 -

-Price increases since premiums are not fixed
+Price increases overtime if renewed since premiums are not fixed

 -